DeGefen/BigData/content/Questions/Questions.md

 - C) Distributed file storage
 - D) In-memory computation
 ?
-- Amswer: B) SQL-like querying of large datasets
+- Answer: B) SQL-like querying of large datasets
 Explanation: Apache Hive provides a SQL-like interface for querying data stored in Hadoop.
 See: [[Apache Hive]]

 Question: Which of the following is a disadvantage of using Hive for analytics?